Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 <a name="paas"></a>
 ## Wait, Kubernetes isn't a PaaS...

-Yeah, OK, I lied.
+I lied.
 I'm not done with you yet.
 Let me drop some painful hard truths (hot takes?) about Kubernetes and this entire stack:

 It is not an application developer tool.